stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 ```
 ----

-**2: Copy the SSH Public Key to the Server - For Windows Users ONLY**
+**2 - ONLY For Windows Users: Copy the SSH Public Key to the Server**

 ***